 Plot Definition: What is the Plot of a Story?

 The plot of a story is the sequence of events that shape a broader narrative, with every event causing or affecting each other.
-In other words, plot is a series of causes-and-effects which shape the story as a whole.
+In other words, story plot is a series of causes-and-effects which shape the story as a whole.

-Plot definition: A series of causes-and-effects which shape the story as a whole.
+What is plot?: A series of causes-and-effects which shape the story as a whole.

 Plot is not merely a story summary: it must include causation.
 The novelist E. M. Forster sums it up perfectly: